jCodingStuff/3BodyProblem/README.md

-# 3BodyProblem
+# NBodyProblem
-A jupyter notebook to study and simulate the Three-Body Problem in 3-dimensional space
+A jupyter notebook to study and simulate the N-Body Problem in D-dimensional space